-- · Hold a minimum of a Master's degree. - Hold relevant certifications and/or licenses (For example, a Site Supervisor within the school setting must be a Certified School Counselor or state equivalent). - Have a minimum of two years of pertinent professional experience in the specialty area and be currently practicing in that specialty area. - Have knowledge of UWA's expectations, requirements, and evaluation procedures for students and training. - Have received relevant counselor supervision training, which can be met by reviewing the UWA Site Supervisor Presentation at uwa.edu/counselingprograms.
+- Hold a minimum of a master's degree. - Hold relevant certifications and/or licenses (All supervisors must be licensed within the discipline in which they are working, e.g., Licensed Professional Counselor, Licensed School Counselor, Licensed Marriage and Family Therapist, Licensed Social Worker, Licensed Addictions Counselor, Licensed Psychologist, etc.). - Have a minimum of two years of pertinent professional experience in the specialty area and be currently practicing in that specialty area. - Have knowledge of UWA's expectations, requirements, and evaluation procedures for students and training. - Have received relevant counselor supervision training, which can be met by reviewing the Clinical Mental Health Counselor Supervisor Orientation training at uwa.edu/counselingprograms.